NVIDIA/NeMo/docs/sources/source/tutorials/callbacks.rst

 print_func() should be used to log values to screen.
-We recommend using nemo.logging.info() in place of print().
+We recommend using nemo.logging.info() in place of logging.info().
 For example, it can be used to print the loss value:

 .. code-block:: python